Here are just 5 presentation mistakes that you can avoid.

 Tell a story

-Sometimes the content of our presentations isn’t the most exciting topic.
-So mimicking the structure of a story with a beginning, middle and an end can make our presentations easier to grasp, follow and remember.
+Sometimes presentation content isn’t the most exciting topic.
+We’ve dealt with some real boredom-fests.
+But there are many ways to make content more interest.
+To start: mimic the structure of a story with a beginning, middle and an end.
+This means setting the scene, creating a narrative, a problem and solution, or a journey, a quest, that type of thing.
+Got a learning challenge?
+Make it a quest for everyone to be better at Health & Safety (or whatever your topic is).
+Think about it like gamification if you will.
+But stories and games can make our presentations easier to grasp, follow and remember.
 Make it clear why the story is relevant to your audience (the beginning), raise and resolve all the issues (the middle), and summarise and wrap up concisely and clearly (the end).

 The 10 Minute Mark

-Research shows that an audience is most attentive at the start and end of a presentation, with attention decreasing dramatically every ten minutes.
-To avoid losing your audience you need to break your messages into ten minute chunks.
+Research shows that an audience is most attentive at the start of a presentation, with attention decreasing dramatically every ten minutes.
+To avoid losing your audience break your messages into ten minute chunks.
 At the end of each section do something to hold attention, such as play a short (relevant) video or ask a question.
+Even a restful pause or a joke (use wisely) can help to chunk time and messages.

 Play on emotions

-Emotions help us relate to a story.
-Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience you will have their attention right away.
-Using anecdotes and stories will bring each point even more vividly to life.
+Emotions help humans to relate to information.
+Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience themselves you will have their attention right away.
+Pulling on so called heart strings and using stories can increase the memorability.
+As can using anecdotes and stories to bring each point more vividly to life.

 Be visually appealing

 Visual information is much easier to remember than oral information.
-Using effective and relevant imagery in your presentation will grab your audience’s attention.
+Using relevant imagery or graphics in your presentation will grab your audience’s attention.
 It will also make it easier for them to remember what they have seen once the presentation is over.

 Limit the text

 As mentioned above people cannot remember too much information in one go, so don’t fill your slides with text.
-Use one message per slide and visuals to replace information where possible.
+Use one message per slide and use well designed visuals to replace text content where possible.